Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 10
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 1
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 2
+- Athena-v1 (using oobabooga/text-generation-webui) : 10
+- Luban-13B (using oobabooga/text-generation-webui) : 10

 ### Question 13: Use the retrieved context to answer a question.
 Context contains the answer.
 (Prompt too long.
 See spreadsheet for original prompt)
 Task Domain: Document Question Answering